Those Skipping Exams Will Lose Their Studentship: JNU

-In a circular issued here, the university cautioned the students "about the consequences of completing academic assignments and tests, including end-semester examinations, as per the relevant academic ordinances and rules".
+In a circular issued, the university cautioned the students "about the consequences of completing academic assignments and tests, including end-semester examinations, as per the relevant academic ordinances and rules".

 Students not appearing in the examinations will lose their studentship as per JNU academic ordinances, the university said.